 A Closer Look: Temperature and Drought in the Southwest

-- Every part of the Southwest experienced higher average temperatures between 2000 and 2015 than the long-term average (1895–2015).
-Some areas were nearly 2°F warmer than average (see Figure 1).
+- Every part of the Southwest experienced higher average temperatures between 2000 and 2020 than the long-term average (1895–2020).
+Some areas were more than 2°F warmer than average (see Figure 1).

 - Large portions of the Southwest have experienced drought conditions since weekly Drought Monitor records began in 2000.
-For extended periods from 2002 to 2005 and from 2012 through 2015, nearly the entire region was abnormally dry or even drier (see Figure 2).
+For extended periods from 2002 to 2005 and from 2012 to 2020, nearly the entire region was abnormally dry or even drier (see Figure 2).

 - Based on the long-term Palmer Index, drought conditions in the Southwest have varied since 1895.
-The early 1900s and the 1950s experienced considerable drought, the 1980s were relatively wet, and the last decade has seen the most persistent droughts on record (see Figure 3).
+Since the early 1900s, the Southwest has experienced wetter conditions during three main periods: the 1900s, 1940s, and 1980s.
+Drier conditions occurred through the 1920s/1930s, again in the 1950s, and since 1990, when the Southwest has seen some of the most persistent droughts on record (see Figure 3).

 The American Southwest might evoke images of a hot, dry landscape—a land of rock, canyons, and deserts baked by the sun.
 Indeed, much of this region has low annual rainfall and seasonally high temperatures that contribute to its characteristic desert climate.
 Yet this landscape actually supports a vast array of plants and animals, along with millions of people who call the Southwest home.
 All of these plants, animals, and people need water to survive.